HomeArticlesPatient Care

 Risk Factors for Extravasation

-Knowing which patients are at higher risk allows the technologist to take preventive measures.
-The ARRT exam frequently tests recognition of these risk factors in scenario format.
+Knowing which patients are at higher risk allows the technologist to take preventive measures and recognize situations that require closer site monitoring.

 Patient-Related Risk Factors